spsforks/QB64-Wiki/NEXT.md

 ## Example(s)

+## Example(s)
-*Example:* Finding the FOR variable value AFTER a simple counter loop to 10.
+ Finding the FOR variable value AFTER a simple counter loop to 10.

 ```vb